Artificial insemination: Species

 Artificial insemination is used in many non-human animals, including sheep, horses, cattle, pigs, dogs, pedigree animals generally, zoo animals, turkeys and creatures as tiny as honeybees and as massive as orcas (killer whales).

 Artificial insemination of farm animals is common in the developed world, especially for breeding dairy cattle (75% of all inseminations).
 Swine are also bred using this method (up to 85% of all inseminations).
-It is an economical means for a livestock breeder to improve their herds utilizing males having desirable traits.

 Although common with cattle and swine, artificial insemination is not as widely practiced in the breeding of horses.
 A small number of equine associations in North America accept only horses that have been conceived by "natural cover" or "natural service" – the actual physical mating of a mare to a stallion – the Jockey Club being the most notable of these, as no artificial insemination is allowed in Thoroughbred breeding.
 Other registries such as the AQHA and warmblood registries allow registration of foals created through artificial insemination, and the process is widely used allowing the breeding of mares to stallions not resident at the same facility – or even in the same country – through the use of transported frozen or cooled semen.

 In modern species conservation, semen collection and artificial insemination are used also in birds.
 In 2013 scientist of the Justus-Liebig-University of Giessen, Germany, from the working group of Michael Lierz, Clinic for birds, reptiles, amphibians, and fish, developed a novel technique for semen collection and artificial insemination in parrots producing the world's first macaw by assisted reproduction.

 Scientists working with captive orcas were able to pioneer the technique in the early 2000s, resulting in "the first successful conceptions, resulting in live offspring, using artificial insemination in any cetacean species".
 John Hargrove, a SeaWorld trainer, describes Kasatka as being the first orca to receive artificial insemination.

 Violation of rights

 Artificial insemination on animals has been criticised as a violation of animal rights, with animal rights advocates equating it with rape and arguing it constitutes institutionalized bestiality.
 Artificial insemination of farm animals is condemned by animal rights campaigners such as People for the Ethical Treatment of Animals (PETA) and Joey Carbstrong, who identify the practice as a form of rape due to its sexual, involuntary and perceived painful nature.
 Animal rights organizations such as PETA and Mercy for Animals frequently write against the practice in their articles.
 Much of the meat production in the United States depends on artificial insemination, resulting in an explosive growth of the procedure over the past three decades.
-The state of Kansas makes no exceptions for artificial insemination under its bestiality law, thus making the procedure illegal.